Kanagawa Gallery Walk

 All the expressions are straight and each individuality is oozing out.
 The persuasive power of plain expression .
 There is no reason for it, and there is no need.
 I felt the impact of seeing the latent power of art.

 In the hut in the gallery, original goods of the affiliated artists are sold in a wide variety of genres such as paintings, words, music, and consultations on worries.
 There is no doubt that the expression that invites laughter will make you happy as a souvenir!

 A special exhibition will be held on the 1st of the month, and Justine will be open until August 30th.
 By the way, the first seamonkey-like character that I thought was a girl was Justine-san's "mermaid."
 You weren't wrong!
 Yey!! (laughs)

 14-8 Akashicho, Hiratsuka City, Kanagawa Prefecture 213-0032

-Opening date: Confirmation required on the site
+Opening date: Please check on the website

 ▶︎About 10 minutes on foot from JR Hiratsuka Station